Public events

 Musée de la Photographie - Charleroi

-Studio Stone exhibition —a project by the Musée de la Photographie and Amsab-ISG—returns attention to the forgotten interwar photographers Cami and Sasha Stone and their multifaceted oeuvre.
+The exhibition Studio Stone – a project by the Musée de la Photographie and Amsab-ISG – brings the overlooked interwar photographers Cami and Sasha Stone and their multifaceted oeuvre back into the spotlight.
 Featuring 80 iconic works from our collection, the exhibition offers a fresh perspective on their work, which ranges from architectural and industrial photography to nude and portrait photography.

 Virtual archive and exhibition space Digidaar